Agency warns of water deficits for England

 If no action is taken to reduce use and increase supply of water, "most areas will not meet demand by the 2050s" if both emissions and population growth are high.

-Even low population growth and modest climate change "suggest significant water supply deficits by the 2050s, particularly in the South East."
+Even low population growth and modest climate change "suggest significant water supply deficits by the 2050s, particularly in the South East".

-The government has already suggested that an individual's water use be reduced in their 25-year plan published earlier this year.
+The National Infrastructure Commission has already suggested that moving water from north to south should be considered as part of future development.

-On average, people use 140 litres every day in England, and the Environment Agency says it will work with government and industry to establish a personal consumption target, and come up with cost-effective measures to meet it.
+"Today's report reflects our own findings, that the country faces the real risk of drought and that we need to take urgent action now to address it - by reducing demand, as well as by increasing supply, said Sir John Armitt, who chairs the commission.

 Investment in nuclear power and renewable energy will likely lead to much lower rates of abstraction and consumption by 2050, the study says.